-How many families have called or walked in the door of your funeral home because one of your previous clients recommended you?
+How many families have called or walked in the door of your funeral home because one of your previous clients recommended you or they read a positive online review about your firm?
 Funeral professionals don’t take referrals lightly and for good reason.
-Third-party endorsements carry much more weight than advertising messages – and that applies to families who prearrange, too.
+Third-party endorsements carry much more weight than advertising messages—and that applies to families who prearrange, too.

 How can your firm ensure your client families will stay loyal to your firm and refer others who will do the same?
 Here are a few best practices for earning referrals for your funeral home:

 If you aren’t satisfying families’ needs, then you aren’t providing a service they’ll be likely to recommend.
 It’s easy to make assumptions about what your client families expect from your firm – after all, who knows your business better than you?
 But this common pitfall could end up costing your firm if you’re missing cues about changing consumer perceptions and demands.

 This is one reason why market research is so important for your firm.
 It can help you identify preferences and attitudes among families in your community – about funeral service in general, your funeral home and even your competitors.
 Plus, market research can help you see trends that point toward long-term shifts in your area’s demographics.

 When a customer recommends your firm, they stake their own credibility on the fact that you’ll provide an excellent experience to the person they’re referring to you.
 That’s why top-quality customer service is so important, whether you’re helping a family with prearrangements or at the time of need.

 This experience starts with the first point of contact.
 For example, does your firm have a process in place for responding to preneed inquiries by phone?
 Can each person who calls be assured that the meeting will be set promptly?
 Developing basic procedures for serving families and regularly training your staff on these procedures can help ensure every client has a remarkable experience from the start.

 3. Encourage your customers to share their stories